sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 00000000 00000000 00111110 01000000 -> 8 bytes (little-endian)
 ```

-As a result of this multiple-nesting structure and fixed-size floats, dynamic Protobuf payloads often end up larger on the wire than compact JSON.
+As a result of this deeply nested structure and fixed-size floats, dynamic Protobuf payloads often end up larger on the wire than compact JSON.
 However, this result is heavily workload-dependent.
 The biggest penalties come from having many fields, many keys, small numeric values, and deeply nested structures.
 A payload consisting mostly of a single massive string will not exhibit the same structural overhead.

 ### Wire Inefficiency vs. Runtime Inefficiency